 Dr. Dominic is experienced in combining these two procedures, joining them into one procedure for your convenience.

 Below are answers to common questions that our ethnic rhinoplasty patients ask.

 Will my rhinoplasty results look natural?

-Yes, your ethnic rhinoplasty results will look natural when a professional rhinoplasty surgeon performs the procedure.
-Dr. Dominic is a double-board certified plastic surgeon specializing in ethnic rhinoplasty and has a wealth of experience performing the procedure.
+Yes, your ethnic nose job results will look natural when a professional rhinoplasty surgeon performs the procedure.
+Dr. Dominic is a double-board certified facial plastic surgeon specializing in ethnic rhinoplasty and has a wealth of experience performing the procedure.

 Does a nose job change your smile?